AmirShkolnik/DidYouKnow/README.md

 At this juncture, I lack the knowledge on how to resolve this issue/warnings.

 - I implemented an onclick() event in the buttons on the index.html page, resolving it by using the getElementById method.

+- At first, I created two separate files for questions and styles.
+This resulted in an undefined question warning when validating.
+My mentor recommended combining these two files into one for better practice.

+- In the media query for small and medium screens (min-width: 769px - max-width: 1024px), the correct answer effect was presented on top of the other questions.
+I fixed that by adding:

+.answerbutton {
+    margin: 15px 0;
+}

+- For the same screens, the height was mistakenly set to 7000px.
+I changed it to 700px.

+#question_area_box {
+    max-width: 750px;
+    height: 700px;
+    margin: 40px auto 0;
+}

 ### Known Bugs